dasch-swiss/dsp-api/docs/02-dsp-ontologies/knora-base.md

 #### Representations

 It is not practical to store all data in RDF.
 In particular, RDF is not a good storage medium for binary data such as images.
-Therefore, Knora stores such data outside the triplestore, in ordinary files.
+Therefore, DSP-API stores such data outside the triplestore, in ordinary files.
 A resource can have metadata about a file attached to it.
-The technical term for such a resource in Knora is a **Representation**.
+The technical term for such a resource in the Knora ontology is a **Representation**.
 For each file, there is a `kb:FileValue` in the triplestore containing metadata about the file (see [FileValue](#filevalue)).
-Knora uses [Sipi](https://github.com/dhlab-basel/Sipi) to store files.
-The Knora APIs provide ways to create file values using Knora and Sipi.
+DSP-API uses [Sipi](https://github.com/dhlab-basel/Sipi) to store files.
+The DSP-API provides ways to create file values.

 A resource that has a file value must belong to one of the subclasses of `kb:Representation`.
 Its subclasses include:

-- `StillImageRepresentation`: A representation containing a still image file.
+- `StillImageRepresentation`: A representation referring to a still image file which can be stored in Sipi or an external IIIF server.

 - `MovingImageRepresentation`: A representation containing a video file.